Hockey sticks, sturgeons and skis: how much is enough physical distance?

-WINNIPEG, Manitoba/TORONTO (Reuters) - From hockey sticks in Canada to downhill skis in Colorado, health officials are searching for relatable ways to urge people to keep a safe distance, in a global effort to slow the spread of the coronavirus.
+WINNIPEG, Manitoba/TORONTO, March 28 (Reuters) - From hockey sticks in Canada to downhill skis in Colorado, health officials are searching for relatable ways to urge people to keep a safe distance, in a global effort to slow the spread of the coronavirus.

-Two meters (6 feet, 6 inches) of separation is seen as critical to preventing transmission of the virus, but with few people carrying tape measures, rules of thumb have become important.
+Two metres (6 feet, 6 inches) of separation is seen as critical to preventing transmission of the virus, but with few people carrying tape measures, rules of thumb have become important.

-“Stay two meters apart.
+“Stay two metres apart.
 It’s not such a difficult thing,” British Prime Minister Boris Johnson wrote on Twitter this week.
 But by Friday, he was self-isolating after testing positive for the coronavirus.

 The City of Toronto posted signs in parks this week urging residents to stay one hockey stick apart, evoking the country’s passion for the game.
 Some ice hockey aficionados took to social media to quibble with the comparison - stick lengths vary depending on the position one is playing, they argued.